adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 **Article 9**: A person has voluntarily acquired the citizenship of a foreign state he shall forfeit the right of Indian citizenship.

 **Article 10**: Right of the citizenship cannot be taken away unless there is parliament legislation for that.
-The Citizenship act made it clear that the corporations were not citizens.
+The Citizenship Act made it clear that corporations were not citizens.

 **Article 11**: Parliament's power to regulate the right of citizenship through law